How to set up in Blazor application

 Prerequisites

-The designer consumes reports generated and served from a running REST Service.
+application - The designer consumes reports generated and served from a running REST Service.
 Such can be referenced from another application or it can be hosted locally in the Blazor application as described below.

-Adding the Report Designer REST service and configuration
+Adding the Report Designer REST Service and Configuration

-Use NuGet package manager to add the
+- Use the NuGet package manager to add the

 Telerik.WebReportDesigner.Services

 package.
 This will also resolve other dependencies automatically.
-For more information, see How to add the Telerik private NuGet feed to Visual Studio.-
+For more information, see How to add the Telerik private NuGet feed to Visual Studio. -

 -